MaxPrem/master_text/Multivariate Analysis in NIR Spectroscopy.md

 ![](@attachment/Clipboard_2020-06-09-12-17-28.png)
 [@nirwhite]
-### Meassuremnt principl
+### Measurement principle

 ### Measurement

 By orientation, NIR instruments are of two main types: reflectance and transmittance.
 For a reflectance NIR instrument, the detector is located on the same side of the sample as the light source so the NIR light is reflected off of the sample.
 For transmission instruments, the detector is placed on the opposite side of the sample from the light source so the light is transmitted through the sample (Figure 2).

-Nir spectra can be obtained by meassuring in reflectance or transmittance mode, depending on the location of the detector.
-Portable and labsized instruements mainly operate in diffuse reflectance mode to obtain spectra, as the sample simply needs to be placed on a surface for meassurement.
-The improvements of scatter correcting algorithms and computer hardware, further reduced meassured noise from physical properties as particle size, makeing diffuse reflectance a widely used method.
+Nir spectra can be obtained by measuring in reflectance or transmittance mode, depending on the location of the detector.
+Portable and lab sized instruments mainly operate in diffuse reflectance mode to obtain spectra, as the sample simply needs to be placed on a surface for measurement.
+The improvements of scatter correcting algorithms and computer hardware, further reduced measured noise from physical properties as particle size, making diffuse reflectance a widely used method.

 ![](@attachment/Clipboard_2020-06-09-12-28-31.png)
 [@nirwhite]

-Recording NIR spectra is fast an easy with modern instruments.
-Although the physical properties of the meassured sample like particle size or the surface of solids affect the scattering of the light beam.
+Recording NIR spectra is fast and easy with modern instruments.
+Although the physical properties of the measured sample like particle size or the surface of solids affect the scattering of the light beam.
 To obtain spectra of consistent quality it is best practice to standardise sample preparation procedures, like drying and grinding. [@nirwhite]